FreethoughtJournal.com

 The non-institutional church background

 Freethought forums are consciously inspired by non-institutional house churches that operate without formal structures, paid staff, or centralized finances.
 This inspiration is not about adopting religious theology but about drawing on a model that emphasizes participation, reduces administrative overhead, and focuses on relational community.
-The key insight from the house church model for freethought forums is that eliminating the need to handle pooled money removes the primary justification for institutionalization, allowing for a flexible, inclusive, and sustainable relational community.
+The key insight from the house church model for freethought forums is that eliminating the need to handle pooled money removes the primary justification for institutionalisation, allowing for flexible, inclusive community that is easy to facilitate and grow.

 Summary of purpose